assessment72/SwiftFuelFYP/DIARY.md

 + Using figma software, I created a low fidelity storyboard design for my user interface showcasing roughly how the UI will look, the user flow and journey, and the interactions between the users and different screens.

+24/10/2024:

++ Implemented the firebase authentication handling service which will handle the login and registration process/screens for the users.
++ Updated the firebase dependencies to better and newer versions.